chakpongchung/Spherical-Harmonics-Expansion/README.md

 SymPy
 http://www.sympy.org/

-Please send email to chakpongchung@gmail.com if you have questions.
+Please email to chakpongchung@gmail.com if you have any questions.